Milwaukee: Racial and ethnic groups

-The Milwaukee metropolitan area was cited as being the most segregated in the U.S. in a Jet Magazine article in 2002.
+in 2002, the Milwaukee metropolitan area was cited as being the most segregated in the U.S. in a Jet Magazine article.
 The source of this information was a segregation index developed in the mid-1950s and used since 1964.
-In 2003, a non-peer reviewed study was conducted by hired researchers at the University of Wisconsin–Milwaukee which claimed Milwaukee is not "hypersegregated" and instead ranks as the 43rd most integrated city in America.
-According to research by demographer William H. Frey using the index of dissimilarity method and data from the 2010 United States Census, Milwaukee has the highest level of black-white segregation of any of the 100 largest metropolitan areas in the United States.
+In 2003, a non-peer-reviewed study was conducted by hired researchers at the University of Wisconsin–Milwaukee which claimed Milwaukee is not "hypersegregated" and instead ranks as the 43rd most integrated city in America.
+According to research by demographer William H. Frey using the index of dissimilarity method and data from the 2010 United States census, Milwaukee has the highest level of black-white segregation of any of the 100 largest metropolitan areas in the United States.
 Through continued dialogue between Milwaukee's citizens, the city is trying to reduce racial tensions and the rate of segregation.
-With demographic changes in the wake of white flight, segregation in metropolitan Milwaukee is primarily in the suburbs rather than the city as in the era of Father Groppi.
+With demographic changes in the wake of white flight, segregation in metropolitan Milwaukee is primarily in the suburbs rather than the city, as in the era of Father Groppi.

 In 2015, Milwaukee was rated as the "worst city for black Americans" based on disparities in employment and income levels.
 The city's black population experiences high levels of incarceration and a severe educational achievement gap.

+Per the 2022 American Community Survey five-year estimates, the Hmong American population was 11,469, numerically the largest Hmong population of any city in Wisconsin.
 In 2013, Mark Pfeifer, the editor of the Hmong Studies Journal, stated Hmong in Milwaukee had recently been moving to the northwest side of Milwaukee; they historically lived in the north and south areas of Milwaukee.
 The Hmong American Peace Academy/International Peace Academy, a K–12 school system in Milwaukee centered on the Hmong community, opened in 2004.

+Polish people, Slavs, European Jews, people from the Mediterranean including Greeks, Italians, and Syrians immigrated to Milwaukee after 1880.